13932157033/AIHelp-Unity-SDK/README.md

 ## AIHelp SDK Integration Guide
 ### 1. Download The AIHelp Unity SDK：
-Select "Clone or download" to download the SDK file in the github page, unzip the compressed file and get **aihelp-plugin-unity.unitypackage**
+Click "Clone or download" to download the SDK file in the github page, unzip the compressed file and get **aihelp-plugin-unity.unitypackage**

 | File name | Description |
 |:------------- |:---------------|